-We also aim to improve our gender balance at management level where female representation is low.
-This is partly due to the relatively small number of women educated in the traditional agricultural disciplines from which we draw our management candidates.
-We also find that many women leave the workforce to care for their families before they reach senior positions.

-This is a general concern across the Malaysian workforce, and particularly in the agricultural sector where hours are rarely family-friendly and educational facilities for older children are often in short supply.
+The women workforce is relatively small in the traditional agricultural disciplines as many of them will leave the workforce to care for their families before they reach senior positions.
+There is a general concern in the agricultural sector of working hours that are rarely family-friendly.
+Meanwhile, educational facilities for older children are often in short supply.